vile8/GettingAndCleaningDataProject/README.md

 	* will create 2 artifacts in memory which you can leverage:
 		* dataStdMeanOnly -> which represents the data transformed for the first 4 requirements as listed above
 		* averagedStdMeanOnlyActivities -> which represents the data for the 5th requirement as listed above
+	* will write the file: summarized_data.txt -> which represents the data from averagedStdMeanOnlyActivities
+		* this data includes the subject, the activity, and each variable described in the original data set averaged(mean) by c(activity,subject) as requested
 	* is heavily documented inline
+	* provides ALTERNATIVE aggregate behaviors for viewing the data in alternate ways
 	* will automatically create the ./data directory respective to the session workspace
 	* will automatically download and unzip the dataset
 	* will only execute the transformations if the dataset has downloaded and unpacked appropriately